Can CBD Reduce Pain From Peripheral Neuropathy?

 Neuropathic pain results when the peripheral or central nervous system is damaged or dysfunctional.
-This can be triggered by trauma, infections or nervous system disorders.
-Often it comes on as pain that seems to be more intense than a typical injury to the skin.
-There are several syndromes associated with this condition including: postherpetic neuralgia, root avulsions, painful traumatic mononeuropathy, painful polyneuropathy (particularly due to diabetes), central pain syndromes (potentially caused by any lesion at any level of the nervous system), postsurgical pain syndromes, and complex regional pain syndrome.
-A 2007 study estimated that 170 to 270 million people around the world suffer from peripheral neuropathy (e.g., phantom limb syndrome and complex regional pain syndrome) and neuropathic pain.
+This can be triggered by trauma, infection or nervous system disorders.
+There are several syndromes associated with this condition including postherpetic neuralgia, root avulsions, painful traumatic mononeuropathy, painful polyneuropathy (particularly due to diabetes), central pain syndromes (potentially caused by any lesion at any level of the nervous system), postsurgical pain syndromes, and complex regional pain syndrome.

 Neuropathic pain is described as numbing or burning along with sensations of tingling, electric shock, crawling, itching, or shooting.
 Mild pain stimuli are perceived as very painful.
 Pain on one side of the body may also be felt on the other side.
-The pain may increase to include larger and larger areas of the body.
 This condition is difficult to treat and often requires a combination of medicine, counseling and often some form of alternative therapy.

 NOTE FOR FIRST TIME READERS: Cannabinoids – such as THC, CBD – and terpenes are the main medically active components in cannabis (aka marijuana).
 For more information on these components, and much more about the plant, see our section on the Science of Cannabis.

-In fact, patients often report that they are better able to control their neuropathic pain with cannabis than with other medications.
+In fact, patients often report that they are better able to control their neuropathic pain with medical marijuana than with other medications.
 Some are even able to decrease or eliminate their need for Neurontin or Lyrica.
-Sativex, a cannabis-based medicine has been approved in Great Britain for use in the treatment of neuropathic pain in Multiple Sclerosis.
+Sativex, a cannabis-based medicine has been approved in Great Britain for use in the treatment of neuropathic pain in multiple sclerosis.
 With the increase in research around this topic, cannabis is slowly becoming accepted as an effective option in the treatment of neuropathic pain.